royerlab/inTRACKtive/README.md

 intracktive serve path/to/data
 ```

 where `path/to/data` is the full path to the folder containing your data (e.g., `tracks_bundle.zarr`).
-Note that the path should **not** include the Zarr filename, so if the `tracks_bundle.zarr` is located in your Downloads folder, use `intracktive server ~/Downloads`.
+Note that the path should **not** include the Zarr filename, so if the `tracks_bundle.zarr` is located in your Downloads folder, use `intracktive serve ~/Downloads`.
 The tool will create a `localhost` with a name similar to `http://127.0.0.1:8000/`.

 Open this link in the browser, navigate to the exact dataset, right-click on the dataset (`tracks-bundle.zarr`) and `copy link` (depending on the browser).
 Then, open [the `inTRACKtive` viewer](https://intracktive.sf.czbiohub.org/), paste the copied link into the viewer (use the :globe_with_meridians: icon in the lower-left corner), and visualize your own data!

 Alternatively, you can use use a single command to serve and view the Zarr bundle with inTRACKtive:

 ```
-intracktive open path/to/.zarr
+intracktive open path/to/tracks_bundle.zarr

-intracktive open path/to/.csv
+intracktive open path/to/tracks.csv

-intracktive open path/to/.parquet
+intracktive open path/to/tracks.parquet

-intracktive open path/to/.geff
+intracktive open path/to/tracks.geff
 ```

-where `path/to/zarr` is the full path to the Zarr bundle, including the Zarr filename (example: `~/Downloads/tracks_bundle.zarr`).
+where the path is the full path to the file, including the filename (example: `~/Downloads/tracks_bundle.zarr`).
 This command will spin up a local host at the location of the Zarr bundle, and open a browser tab with `inTRACKtive` running with this dataset.
-If you `intracktive open` an csv/parquet/GEFF file, the command will first convert the input to our Zarr format and open that file.
+If you `intracktive open` a CSV/Parquet/GEFF file, the command will first convert the input to our Zarr format and open that file.

 ---